 The hydrolate It helps a lot when my skin is a bit dry or irritated from face masks.
 And some days I like to use the serum for extra hydration and that buttery comfort combined with the jade roller.

 One thing I noticed about Nasei products was their real, natural scent - it's like being in a field!

 Your favorite scent of plants, flowers, trees or spices.
 It can also be a reminder of nature.

-The scent of freesia, lavender and cedar (which is so aromatic).
-But I love being reminded of my favorite scents, unexpectedly, by nature.
+The scent of freesias, lavender and cedar (which is so aromatic).
+But I love being reminded of my favorite smells, unexpectedly, by nature.

-Do you have any beauty tips or recipes you'd like to share?
+Do you have any beauty tips or recipes that you would like to share?

 In recent years, I have learned the importance of being consistent.

-In skincare, I believe that being consistent with my routines and care (even when I'm too tired or lazy) makes a difference.
+In skincare, I believe that being consistent with my routines and care (even when I'm too tired or lazy) makes all the difference.
 Maybe my future self will thank me!

 You can follow Rafaela's work in her Instagram.